AishikPal22/Internship-CSharp-Programs/README.md

 # TekStac-Solutions
-Solutions to the C# coding programs from Cognizant Tekstac platform.
-Includes programs from selected Hands-Ons, Coding Challenges, ICTs and Qualifier Examinations.
+Solutions to the C# programs from Cognizant's Tekstac learning platform.

 # C# Qualifier Assessment